sitegeist/Sitegeist.Slipstream/README.md

 ## Inner working and performance

-The slipstream http-component will modify all responses with active `X-Slipstream: Enabled` http header.
+The slipstream http middleware will modify all responses with active `X-Slipstream: Enabled` http header.
 This header is added to Neos.Neos:Page and Sitegeist.Monocle:Preview.Page already so this will work for neos and monocle right away.
 For other controllers you will have to add the `X-Slipstream: Enabled` manually.

 Since the response body is parsed and modified this adds a small performance penalty to every reqest.
-However the package is designed to work together with Flowpack.FullpaheCache which will im turn cache the whole result and mitigate the small performance drawback.
+However the package is designed to work together with Flowpack.FullpageCache which will im turn cache the whole result and mitigate the small performance drawback.

 ## Installation